Fraternities Matter

 Annual Meeting of Members

-For several years the NIC successfully hosted the Annual Meeting of Members in conjunction with the Foundation for Fraternal Excellence Seminar in a dual experience at the Indianapolis Marriott Downtown in Indianapolis, Indiana.
+For several years, the NIC has successfully hosted the Annual Meeting of Members in conjunction with the Foundation for Fraternal Excellence Seminar, offering a dynamic dual experience at the Indianapolis Marriott Downtown in Indianapolis, Indiana.

-The 2024 NIC Educational Symposium lineup highlights critical topics for fraternal industry professionals.
+The 2025 NIC session lineup will highlight critical topics for fraternal industry professionals.
 By attending the NIC Annual Meeting of Members, volunteer leaders and staff have access to timely and relevant education that offers direct application to further their work.

 Schedule subject to change and will be updated as presenters and sessions are confirmed.